hagne/hrrr_sraper/examples/operationalize/readme.md

 Todo
 ===========
+* for meeting
+    * upload init on drive
 * make settings file with site information
 * Make skript that takes args for:
     * input grib file